freenas/freenas-docs/userguide/services.rst

 #.
 Start the FTP service in
     :menuselection:`Services --> Control Services`.
-    Click the red :guilabel:`OFF` button next to FTP.
-After a second or so, it will change to a blue :guilabel:`ON`, indicating that the service has been enabled.
+    Click the :guilabel:`Start Now` button next to :guilabel:`FTP`.
+    The FTP service takes a second or so to start.
+The indicator changes to green to show that the service is running, and the button changes to :guilabel:`Stop Now`.

 #.
 Test the connection from a client using a utility such as
     Filezilla.